distanceLu/AcceRL/README.md

 ### 1. System-Level Decoupling & High Throughput
 * **Macro and Micro Asynchrony**: The system consists of independent `TrainerActor`, `InferenceActor`, and `RolloutWorkerActor`.
 By physically isolating environment interaction, model inference, and policy training, AcceRL eliminates the "straggler effect" and synchronization overhead.
-* **Super-linear Scaling**: Utilizing ZeRO-2 optimizations and dynamic batching, AcceRL exhibits super-linear scaling in throughput as the cluster expands. [cite_start]Hardware utilization remains consistently high, exceeding **94%** across multi-GPU nodes.
+* **Super-linear Scaling**: Utilizing ZeRO-2 optimizations and dynamic batching, AcceRL exhibits super-linear scaling in throughput as the cluster expands.
+Hardware utilization remains consistently high, exceeding **94%** across multi-GPU nodes.

 ### 2. World Model Driven "Learning in Imagination"
 The Model-Based variant of AcceRL introduces a unique imagination rollout mechanism:
 * **Real-World Context Initialization**: The `RolloutWorkerActor` first interacts with the real environment to collect a short trajectory, which serves as the initial visual context for imagination.
 * **Pixel-Level High-Fidelity Rollouts**: The system does not rely on compressed latent spaces.
 Instead, it utilizes a `DenoiserInferenceActor` (a Diffusion-based transition model) to predict high-fidelity pixel-level observations.
 These are processed by the `RewardInferenceActor` to output success probabilities and termination signals, enabling pure tensor-level environment stepping on GPUs.
-* [cite_start]**Extreme Sample Efficiency**: This mechanism bypasses slow physical simulators, boosting the online sample efficiency of VLA models by an astonishing **200x (20,000%)**.
+* **Extreme Sample Efficiency**: This mechanism bypasses slow physical simulators, boosting the online sample efficiency of VLA models by an astonishing **200x (20,000%)**.

 ### 3. Gaussian Importance sampling Policy Optimization (GIPO)
 * **Mitigating Policy Lag**: To handle the stale data inherent in asynchronous architectures, the `TrainerActor` implements **GIPO**.
 Unlike standard PPO's hard clipping, GIPO uses a smooth Gaussian trust weight to softly damp extreme importance ratios, providing superior stability and convergence.
-* [cite_start]**Algorithmic Fidelity**: The trainer performs **Value Re-computation** and **Token-level optimization** to ensure numerical robustness and precise credit assignment during the autoregressive generation process of large VLA backbones.
+* **Algorithmic Fidelity**: The trainer performs **Value Re-computation** and **Token-level optimization** to ensure numerical robustness and precise credit assignment during the autoregressive generation process of large VLA backbones.

 ##  Empirical Evaluation

 ### LIBERO Benchmark SOTA Performance
-AcceRL consistently outperforms standard OpenVLA-OFT baselines and contemporary RL frameworks on the LIBERO robot manipulation benchmark. [cite_start]Notably, it maintains a **99.1%** success rate in the challenging `LIBERO-Long` suite.
+AcceRL consistently outperforms standard OpenVLA-OFT baselines and contemporary RL frameworks on the LIBERO robot manipulation benchmark.
+Notably, it maintains a **99.1%** success rate in the challenging `LIBERO-Long` suite.

 | Framework | Spatial (%) | Object (%) | Goal (%) | Long (%) |
 | :--- | :---: | :---: | :---: | :---: |